kyma-project/community/governance/01-governance.md

 ## Decision-making

 In general, the Special Interest Groups (SIGs) and Working Groups (WGs) make decisions that affect the project, including its structure, functionalities, components, or work of the project teams.
-However, the organizational decisions and those that relate to the product strategy are made by the Kyma's Steering Committee.
+However, the organizational decisions and those that relate to the product strategy are made by the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee).

 SIGs and WGs follow the **lazy consensus** approach to decision-making which assumes that: